Daniyal-Tahsildar/System_Verilog_Basics/Classes and Methods II/README.md

 - **[Object Copying](object_copying):**
   - Demonstrates various methods of copying class instances: copy by handle, shallow copy, deep copy, and casting.
   - The casting section illustrates how casting works for test environments.
-Please refer to the [README](object_copying/cast//README.md) for more details.
+Please refer to the [README](object_copying/cast//README.md) here for more details.